“Jesus, Jack. Don’t you have class today?” I ask as I hustle him into my boss’s office and lock the door. I don’t expect Landis for several hours.

 “That’s why I skipped class to come here.
 I need to fight for you.”

 “Then why have you locked me out of your heart?
-You don’t trust we always will love each other.”
+You don’t trust we’ll always love each other.”

 “I get jealous,” he admits after thinking about it.